Chart Color Schemes

 Greenway features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-In Greenway, as per the latest Census evaluation, houses constituted 2.6% of dwellings while other types (semi-detached, apartments, 'other') made up 97.4%.
-This contrasts with the Australian Capital Territory's figures of 79.6% houses and 20.4% other dwellings.
+Greenway's dwellings, as per the latest Census, consisted of 2.6% houses and 97.4% other types (semi-detached, apartments, 'other' dwellings), contrasting with Australian Capital Territory's 79.6% houses and 20.4% other dwellings.
 Home ownership in Greenway stood at 23.6%, with mortgaged dwellings at 35.9% and rented ones at 40.5%.
-The median monthly mortgage repayment was $1,625, lower than the Australian Capital Territory average of $2,000.
+The median monthly mortgage repayment was $1,625, below the Australian Capital Territory average of $2,000.
 Median weekly rent in Greenway was $450, higher than the Australian Capital Territory figure of $425.
-Nationally, Greenway's mortgage repayments were significantly lower at $1,625 compared to the Australian average of $1,863, while rents were substantially higher at $450 versus the national figure of $375.
+Nationally, Greenway's mortgage repayments were lower at $1,625 compared to Australia's average of $1,863, while rents were substantially higher at $450 versus the national figure of $375.

 Frequently Asked Questions - Housing